MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-3.md

 ---
 layout: single
-title: "Improving C++ compile times thanks to flame graphs"
+title: "Improving C++ compile times using flame graphs"
 excerpt: "Now we can create flame graphs from MSBuild executions, let's put them to use!"
 author: Meta
 category: Toolbox